 Nonetheless, aliens who have entered the U.S. on a B or F visa, or any other nonimmigrant visa that does not allow immigrant intent, or the ESTA Visa Waiver, should be cautioned regarding the risks of filing an adjustment of status, extension of status, or change of status within 90 days after entry.

 Furthermore, even if such filings occur after 90 days after entry, the alien may need to demonstrate that an event occurred which caused them to change their original plans and desire to change their immigration status.

-So far, all of my adjustment of status cases have passed since September 2017 so long as the I-485 Adjustment of Status paperwork was submitted 61 days or after (regardless of date of marriage) AND there was no evidence (on social media, etc.) that the marriage was planned prior to the person entering the USA.
+So far, all of my adjustment of status cases (BUT I DON’T HANDLE ESTA VISA WAIVER CASES) have passed so long as the I-485 Adjustment of Status paperwork was submitted 61 days or after (regardless of date of marriage) AND there was no evidence (on social media, etc.) that the marriage was planned prior to the person entering the USA.